fivequarters/fusebit.io/src/_blog/_posts/api-metering-analytics-for-express.md

   ]
 ---

-22In the previous blog post, [API Metering and Analytics for Early Stage Startups](https://fusebit.io/blog/api-metering-and-analytics-for-early-stage-startups/), I wrote about a simple yet flexible HTTP metering and analytics solution that uses BigQuery and Data Studio.
-In this post, I will introduce the [@fusebit/apimeter](https://github.com/fusebit/apimeter) project which provides an Express middleware you can use to capture API metering information from your Node.js app in BigQuery.
-You can add it to your app in less than ten minutes to start deriving insights from your API usage.
+In the previous blog post, [API Metering and Analytics for Early Stage Startups](https://fusebit.io/blog/api-metering-and-analytics-for-early-stage-startups/), I wrote about a simple yet flexible HTTP metering and analytics solution that uses BigQuery and Data Studio.
+This post will introduce the [@fusebit/apimeter](https://github.com/fusebit/apimeter) project, which provides an Express middleware you can use to capture API metering information from your Node.js app in BigQuery.
+You can add it to your app in less than ten minutes to derive insights from your API usage.

 ## Enable API Metering in Your Express App